2026 Artist-in-Residence Program

 • Engage broad audiences with accessible opportunities to engage with resident artist and with fiber art.

-• Provide meaningful compensation to an artist that is commensurate with the value of their contribution to TAC and the community.
+• Provide meaningful compensation to an artist that is aligned with the value of their contribution to TAC and the community.

 Timeline